 Um…right.
 So easy?
 Isn't it?
 You can do this!

-Making restaurant-quality cocktails doesn’t have to be as rigid and as exclusive as the Catholic Church (and this is coming from a convert to the Catholic Church, okay?).
+Making restaurant-quality cocktails doesn’t have to be as rigid and or exclusive as a country club.

 Expert tips and tricks